3.9 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 ii.
 Derivative assets and liabilities designated as cash flow hedges

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company do not have any investments and borrowings which are variable interest rate bearing instruments.
+The Company does not have any investments, deposits and borrowings which are variable interest rate bearing instruments.
 Therefore, the Company is not exposed to interest rate risk.

 Other price risk is the risk that the fair value of a financial instrument will fluctuate due to changes in market traded price.
 Other price risk arises from financial assets such as investments in quoted equity instruments and investments in mutual funds.
 The Company is mainly exposed to other price risk arising from investments in mutual funds which are recognised at fair value through profit and loss.